7 Keys To Getting The Right Clients As A Solopreneur

 If you sell a strategy, your clients will pay you to save them the time of having to learn how to do something themselves.

-In theory you can do both (there’s overlap), but it’s important to get clear on which you’d rather do and message your offering accordingly.
+You can offer both (there’s overlap), but it’s important to get clear on which you’d rather do and message your offering accordingly.

 2. Do you want ongoing clients or one-off projects?